gitsumhubs/decluttarr-enhanced/README.md

 -   Permissible Values: True, False or max_strikes (int)
 -   Is Mandatory: No (Defaults to False)
 -   Note:
-      - With max_strikes you can define how many time this torrent can be caught before being removed
+      - With max_strikes you can define how many times this torrent can be caught before being removed
-      - Instead of configuring it here, you may also configure it as a default across all jobs or use the built-in defaults (see futher above under "Max_Strikes")
+      - Instead of configuring it here, you may also configure it as a default across all jobs or use the built-in defaults (see further above under "Max_Strikes")

 #### REMOVE_MISSING_FILES